titaniumnetwork-dev/Ultraviolet-App/README.md

 <h1 align="center">Ultraviolet-Node</h1>

-The deployable version of Ultraviolet, a highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers and more!
+The deployable all-in-one bundle for Ultraviolet, a highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers and more!

 ## Deployment